-The National Mall is the central point of most sightseeing visits to Washington, DC.
+The National Mall is the center of most sightseeing visits to Washington, D.C.
 The tree-lined open space between Constitution and Independence Avenues extends from the Washington Monument to the U.S. Capitol Building.
 Ten of the museums of the Smithsonian Institution are located within the heart of the nation's capital, offering a variety of exhibits ranging from art to space exploration.
 West Potomac Park and the Tidal Basin are adjacent to the National Mall and home to the national monuments and memorials.

-The National Mall is not just a great place to visit our world class museums and national landmarks, but also a gathering place to picnic and attend outdoor festivals.
-Americans and visitors from all over the world have used the expansive lawn as a site for protests and rallies.
-The impressive architecture and natural beauty of the Mall make it a unique place that celebrates and preserves our nation’s history and democracy.
+The National Mall is also a gathering place where people picnic and attend outdoor festivals.
+The expansive lawn has served as a site for protests and rallies.
+The impressive architecture and natural beauty of the Mall make it a unique place that celebrates our nation’s history and democracy.

 - 25 million people visit the National Mall each year.